 Getting ready for the start of school

 Servicing debt while in school will only cause unnecessary stress.
-We suggest paying off all debts, if possible, to reduce your amount of stress.
+We highly recommend paying off all debts, if possible, prior to starting your educational journey to reduce your amount of stress.
 You want your focus to be on your academic success, not on paying off debt.

 If you haven’t already, create a budget.
-Budgeting helps you make smart decisions to meet all of your future goals, whether that goal is completing post-secondary education, buying a car, going on vacation or purchasing a home.
+Budgeting helps you make smart decisions to meet your needs for the school year and the month afterward.
 Once you have a budget, you’ll be able to decide where you can reduce your spending or if you need to have a part-time job while in school.